 That's why they need illegal immigrants and so forth.

-Now, it's not to let Republicans off the hook.
+Now, this is not to let Republicans off the hook.

 It's just they're missing such an opportunity here.